rvdh/aws_lambda_bunq2ynab/README.md

 * At "Handler", type: auto_sync.sync
 * Click 'Save'
 * Click the "Test" button

+## BUNQ_ACCOUNT_ID and YNAB_ACCOUNT_ID
+Previously, you needed to set BUNQ_ACCOUNT_ID and YNAB_ACCOUNT_ID to specify which bunq account you wanted to monitor and to which YNAB account those transactions should be imported into.
+This is still possible, however, the default behaviour now is to sync *all* bunq accounts and look up corresponding YNAB budgets with *exactly* the same name.
+Transactions will be imported there.
+If a corresponding YNAB account is not found, this is logged.

 ## Known issues
 When doing the first sync, some duplicate transactions may be imported with the wrong date.